OriolAbril/oriol_unraveled/sphinx_source/projects.md

 ### Other
 I also try to contribute to other libraries, specially within the PyData ecosystem.
-I have made some issues and PRs to matplotlib, pydata-sphinx-theme or numpydoc, and try to follow xarray particularly closely to see which ArviZ developments could be upstreamed to xarray.
+I have made some contributions as both issues and PRs to libraries like scipy, matplotlib, pydata-sphinx-theme or numpydoc, and try to follow xarray particularly closely to see which ArviZ developments could be upstreamed to xarray.